 BEREAVEMENT SUPPORT GROUPS

-For Anyone regardless of where you are in your own grief journey: Meetings are held the first Monday of each month.
-10-11:30am For Parents ONLY who have lost a child: Meetings are held the 2nd and 4th Tuesday of each month.
-7-8:30pm If you would like more information about these groups, please call the office at 812.446.2206 and ask for Cindy.
+For anyone regardless of where you are in your own grief journey.
+The first Monday of each month, 10-11:30am.
+For Parents who have lost a child.
+The 2nd and 4th Tuesday of each month, 7-8:30pm.
+Please call 812.446.2206 for more information regarding our support groups.

 Prearrange a Funeral

 Suppose you are a Harley Davidson fan and you come in for prepayment.
 You decide that you want to be cremated, but you do want your family and friends to be able to see you again.
 You do have your own personal beliefs about God and Heaven.
 You love to ride your Harley every chance you get.
 You don't want a lot of "fuss" made about you when you're gone.

 We have a Rental Casket that works well for cremation.
 The outside is hardwood; the interior goes to the crematory with the body.
 A Harley Blanket or flag could be draped over the foot of the casket if you don't want flowers.
 If flowers are desired, I would do them in reds; some white, with silver ribbon to accent.
 If you have some favorite Harley clothes, why not be dressed in them?
 If we have your permission, we would be glad to park your Harley under our lighted portico during visitation.

 Visitation could be in the evening with the services at the end of the evening so that people could come following work.
 The memorial folders might be printed with a favorite picture of you and your Harley.
 The inside message could be something from your family.
 If you choose, we could display special photos of family and friends and good times had over the years.